StreetArtMap/street_art_backend/README.md

 ## Introduction

 This application is a Ruby on Rails API service, utilizing GraphQL to create user-friendly endpoints.
-Our database is built using Postgres.
-You can find our schema in the section below.
+Our database is built using Postgres and you can find our schema in the section below.

 [Production link](https://streetwalker-backend.herokuapp.com/)